You're Approved! now What?

 CRATES, BEDS, & OTHER NECESSITIES:

 You will need to invest in a crate that will help you make it through housebreaking the puppy, several chew toys that will be durable for the hard-mouthed PWD, metal food and water bowls, brushes, shampoo, and, if you choose, an X-pen.
 We also recommend a floor bed and a raised bed as a place to send your dog when guests come over, when preparing meals, and when you want the puppy to be quiet but out with you.
 All of these things, in addition to food, can be purchased via Amazon or Chewy.com.
+Scroll down for an extensive list of what you will need.

 TRAINING TREATS: